Lukeasargen/GarbageML/readme.md

 ## TrashNet

 I started with TrashNet (Yang and Thung, 2016) dataset.
 This is a pretty balanced dataset.
-The labels closely match the recycling bins at Penn state so I think it's decent starting point.
+The labels don't match the recycling bins, but I think it's decent starting point.

 Dataset link: https://github.com/garythung/trashnet

+Stats: 2527 images, 501 glass, 594 paper, 403 cardboard, 482 plastic, 410 metal, 137 trash

 I downsampled the images to speed up the image loading pipeine.
 You can see how that is done in [resize.py](resize.py).